 Applicants must include a budget narrative that describes and justifies requested budget items and costs.
-In your budget narrative, describe how the SF-424 Budget Information, "Object Class

-Category" totals were determined.
+In your budget narrative, describe how the SF-424 Budget Information, "Object Class Category" totals were determined.
 For personnel salary costs, generally describe how estimates were determined by identifying what type of staff will support the project and how much time they will contribute to the project (in hours or workdays).
 Describe any proposed items of cost that require prior approval under the Federal award cost principles, including any anticipated subawarding, transferring, or contracting out of any work under the award.
+Provide a separate description and total estimated costs for both contractual and subaward costs.
 If equipment previously purchased with Federal funds is available for the project, provide a list of that equipment and identify the Federal funding source.
 Identify any third-party cash or in-kind contributions that a partner or other entity will contribute to the project and describe how the contributions directly and substantively benefit completion of the project.
 For in-kind contributions, identify the source, the amount, and the valuation methodology used to determine the total value.
 See 2 CFR §200.306 for more information.
+Please note the prohibitions on certain telecommunications and video surveillance services or equipment in 2 CFR 200.216.
+The Department of the Interior's Unmanned Aircraft web page provides a list of approved unmanned aircraft and related equipment and software.